-Hiking Cape Spear : Blackhead to Maddox Cove - Petty Harbour
+East Coast Trail hike to Cape Spear : Blackhead to Petty Harbour

 About an hour later, after hiking along the coastline and enjoying clear views back to Fort Amherst and Signal Hill, we arrived at the Cape Spear National Historical Site.

-Cape Spear is the eastern most point on mainland North America, and is the site of a lighthouse with a unique octagonal tower.
-It was also used a long distance defender of St. John's Harbour during WWII, and has a battery to serve that purpose.
+Cape Spear is the easternmost point on mainland North America and is the site of a lighthouse with a unique octagonal tower.
+It was also used as a long-distance defender of St. John's Harbour during WWII and has a battery to serve that purpose.
 Although the lighthouse was closed for renovations when we visited, luckily the gift shop was open, and we ended up enjoying a warm coffee and some local Newfoundland chocolate while we watched tour buses load and unload.
 It was a gorgeous sunny day, and many people were out enjoying it.

 As we continued along the Cape Spear Path, which began behind the lighthouse, we headed off in the direction of North Head, a spit of land that we reached about an hour later, having traversed a relatively flat section of trail with many boardwalks.
 In this open grassy landscape, dotted with boulders, our pace picked up a little.

-After rounding North Head we joined a number of other hikers who were sitting on the side of the trail near a picaresque waterfall, watching the waves.
+After rounding North Head we joined several other hikers who were sitting on the side of the trail near a picaresque waterfall, watching the waves.
 One gentleman spotted a humpback whale, but we weren't fortunate enough to catch a glimpse.

 Along this stretch the trail continued lazily along the shoreline, providing majestic views with little effort on our part, although at one point we encountered clouds of swarming insects.
 Perhaps the most striking feature of this area was the large glacial erratic which were cast across the landscape.
 Each clearly had its own story, and added such a presence to the region that I wish we knew more about the geology of the area.
 Regardless, they were beautiful and fascinating.

-The final 2 km of trail into Maddox Cove - Petty Harbour seemed more challenging than this morning's hike, and they included descending a cliff in the middle of a rushing waterfall.
+The final 2 km of the rail into Maddox Cove - Petty Harbour seemed more challenging than this morning's hike, and they included descending a cliff in the middle of a rushing waterfall.
 It was a little scary, but rather exhilarating at the same time!

 See you on the trail!